Europe

 For first-time visitors, Temple Bar is a beacon, with pubs, restaurants and shopping throughout the area.
 The River Liffey bounds it to the north, Dame Street to the south, Westmoreland Street to the east and Fishamble Street to the west.

 From retirees on their Irish grand tour to bachelorette parties from across Europe, Dublin and especially Temple Bar is on everyone’s list.
-I walked down Temple Bar and stayed in a hotel in Temple Bar.
+I walked down Temple Bar and stayed in a hotel in the Temple Bar area.

 It is lively well into the night.
 If you want a quieter base, then stay outside the area.
 If you plan on doing a DIY pub crawl, then this is the place to stay.